About the BAC

 - Knowledge of (or a willingness to learn) the Raiser's Edge preferred.

 - Interest and enthusiasm to learn about Development preferred.

 To apply, please submit your resume and cover letter to firstname.lastname@example.org with "Development Intern" in the subject line.

 Statement Of Equal Opportunity Employment

-The policy of the Boston Architectural College is to ensure that opportunities in employment are available to all present and prospective staff members on an equal basis depending only on qualifications for employment.
+The policy of The Boston Architectural College is to ensure that opportunities in employment are available to all present and prospective staff members on an equal basis depending only on qualifications for employment.
 As required by law, applicants will be considered without regard for their race, color, gender, sexual orientation, age (except to the extent permitted by law), creed, religion, national original, marital status, Vietnam era veteran status, disabled veteran status, or disability.
-The BAC commits itself to diversity and encourages its hiring managers to review, recruit, and consider qualified minority, female, persons with disabilities and Vietnam era veteran candidates.
+The BAC commits itself to diversity and encourages its hiring managers to review, recruit, and consider qualified minority, female, persons with disabilities and Vietnam-era veteran candidates.

-Inquiries concerning the BAC equal opportunity policy may be referred to the Director of Human Resources.
+Inquiries concerning the BAC equal opportunity policy may be referred to the director of Human Resources.